surindersinghbindra/android-checkout-sdk/README.md

-# CaribbeanRoyal E-Commerce App & Checkout SDK Monorepo
+# E-Commerce App & Checkout SDK Monorepo

-Welcome to the CaribbeanRoyal Android Monorepo.
+Welcome to the E-Commerce  Android Monorepo.
 This repository contains the consumer-facing host applications and our internal, white-label Checkout SDK.

 ## Architecture Structure